-Coordinates with clients’ marketing and research and development teams to develop marketing and product development strategies consistent with desired business risk-threshold for clients, including identifying appropriate claim substantiation and integrating qualitative data into marketing strategies.
+Coordinates with clients’ marketing and research and development teams to develop strategies consistent with desired business risk-threshold for clients, including identifying appropriate claim substantiation and integrating qualitative data into marketing strategies.

-Lead associate in representation of the maker of an over-the-counter allergy drug in an NAD challenge regarding comparative onset-of-action claims.
+Lead associate in representing the maker of market-leading over-the-counter allergy drug products in NAD challenges regarding the comparative efficacy and onset-of-action of company products.
 The NAD ruled in favor of our client on all material points, including the client’s reliance on non-traditional substantiation for its superior efficacy claims.

 Advised company regarding the marketing and development of various personal care products formulated pursuant to OTC monographs.